steps20/Merakey_Job_Collector/README.md

 🌟 Learn to use pip here: <a href="https://www.liquidweb.com/kb/install-pip-windows/">here</a> 🌟
 </h1>

 Gathers job posting data on all current postings at the site then it into an excel file.
+The script will append to a specified file or create a new one.
+Hoping to save hours of data collection/entry work.

 </div>